Chances are you’re thinking things newborn babies need refers to literal “things,” objects, stuff.

 Baby needs you to be his guide.
 He needs you to understand that he doesn’t know what it’s like to be hungry so when he cries to be fed he’s not trying to be fussy.
 He’s just hungry and confused.

 So follow your baby’s cues.
-Feed Baby when he’s hungry.
+Feed your baby when he’s hungry.
 Help him sleep when he’s sleepy.
 Tone down the stimulation when he’s tired.

 It may sound weird, but be respectful of this person’s needs and experiences.
 Sleep may be hard at first, but it’s temporary.
 You’ll get through it!